flancian/garden/agora install.md

   - may be renamed `sources.yaml`
   - (if the agora is a filesystem, this is the [[fstab]])
   - [[gardens yaml]]
+- `CONTRACT.md` contains the Agora system account's public commitment to the ecosystem.

+You need to edit `gardens.yaml` if you want to carry a different set of sources.
+The Agora comes with defaults.

+If you edit the [[CONTRACT]], your Agora might become incompatible with the Agora you forked from.
+Conflict resolution is part of [[agora protocol]] but currently not specified.

 ### [[Agora Server]]
 - [[python]] backend, [[flask]] based.
 - [[typescript]] frontend, no framework for now.

+First you X, then you Y, then you add a [[systemd service]].
 ### Agora Bridge
 - [[python]]
   - [[gardens py]]